-A territory exists only through its actors, their representation of the world, the actions they take as a result and the individual and collective identity that emerges from it.
+A territory exists only through its actors, their representation of the world, the actions they take as a result and the individual and collective identity that emerges from them.
 The territory is a conscious space, a social construction, which takes into account economic and demographic dynamics, and which can extend beyond national borders, as is the case for Savoie Mont Blanc.

-- Initial and continuing training throughout life.
+- The academicsinitial and continues throughout life.

-- Guidance, social promotion and professional integration.
+- Guidance, social promotion and vocational integration.

 - Participation in the construction of the European Higher Education and Research Area.